 Over salads and grain burgers, I discovered Jorge was a vegetarian and practiced meditation daily.
 Here was a subject I had some interest in, having experimented with various forms and teachers of meditation over the years.
 You might say I was a semi-serious spiritual seeker.
 And, I had reached a curious crossroads, a sort of impasse in my life.

-I had everything a thirty something American male could wish for: the perfect job in a field I enjoyed; a great boss; a townhouse bachelor pad; girlfriends, a few pals to hang out with; a sports car and club memberships.
+I had everything a thirty-something American male could wish for: the perfect job in a field I enjoyed; a great boss; a townhouse bachelor pad; girlfriends, a few pals to hang out with; a sports car and club memberships.
 I had scrupulously followed the prescribed formulas for success.
-I had cobbled together many of the accoutrements of an ideal life.
+I had cobbled together many of the accouterments of an ideal life.

 Yet I felt restless and unfulfilled.

 I was terrified there was something terribly wrong with me.
 I felt the cold winds of middle age blowing in my direction.
 I saw myself dating one girl after another well into my eighties, until I finally abandoned the search for true love when my body and spirit caved in from old age.

 There I was, sitting across from this lowly new recruit munching on his iceberg lettuce.
 He casually mentioned losing 80 pounds after becoming a vegetarian.
 I commented that it must have taken a great deal of willpower.
 He answered, “Not really.”

 I began to pepper Jorge with questions.
 The guy was unlike many of the salespeople in our company I regularly rubbed elbows with.
 He had a depth and an intensity that I found intriguing.